What to Eat at Tonghua (Linjiang Street) Night Market in Taipei

 The Second and Third Streets

 Back on Linjiang Street, turn left and continue walking east.
-There are still a few more notable food stalls as well as shops selling various products on the second and third blocks of the night market.
+There are still a few more notable food stalls as well as shops selling various products (clothing, accessories, packaged snacks, etc) on the second and third blocks of the night market.

 On the second block, you’ll find several dessert options.
 A few steps down and on the left, Ice World (冰世界) has the full spread of typical Taiwanese shaved ice desserts.